 BIOLOGIC/DISEASE-MODIFYING ANTIRHEUMATIC DRUG (DMARD)

-Simponi Aria is approved by the Food and Drug Administration (FDA) to treat adults with active ankylosing spondylitis.
-Simponi Aria is also referred to by its drug name, Golimumab.
+Simponi Aria is approved by the U.S. Food and Drug Administration (FDA) to treat adults with active ankylosing spondylitis.
+Simponi Aria is also referred to by its drug name, golimumab.
 Golimumab is also sold under the brand name Simponi, which has a different method of delivery.